- Real Estate

 Employers will continue to be challenged with setting policy and managing online communication for their businesses and organizations.
 New platforms for social media continue to appear, and consumer and employee engagement evolves along with them.
 Jeff Shultz and Morgan Brekke will lead an in-depth discussion on the challenges and legal issues surrounding social media in the workplace, including employee screening, policy management and workers’ compensation claims on June 7 at the 2017 South Dakota Work Comp Summit.

-Considerable cloudiness.
-Occasional rain showers in the afternoon.
-High 52F.
-Winds NE at 15 to 25 mph.
+Scattered thunderstorms in the morning.
+Partly cloudy skies late.
+High near 80F.
+Winds W at 10 to 20 mph.
 Chance of rain 60%.

 More than 60 percent of people admit to checking personal social media sites at work more than once a day.
 How can employers manage online activity and even use it their advantage?